abdoulousseini2028-droid/interview-prep-ai/README.md

 ## 📈 Project Stats

 - **Lines of Code**: ~1,200+
-- **Development Time**: 10 hours (following agile sprint methodology)
 - **Technologies**: 8+ (React, FastAPI, OpenAI, WebSocket, etc.)
 - **API Integrations**: 1 (OpenAI GPT-3.5)

 ---

 **Built to demonstrate modern full-stack development, AI integration, and product thinking.**

-*If this project helped you prepare for interviews, give it a ⭐ on GitHub!*